 I spent 13 years as a disc jockey from 1968 to 1981 in Clemson SC (WSBF 68-69), Baltimore MD (WLPL, WTOW 69-70), Broadcast Specialist in the US Army in VietNam (1970), Augusta GA (WBBQ 71-72), Jackson MS (WWUN 72), Richmond VA (Q94 72-75), Tampa FL (Q105 75-77), New York NY (99X 77-78), Dallas TX (KNUS 78), and Cleveland OH (WGCL 78-81).
 Most of that time I was using the on-air name Dave Collins.
 After bouncing around for quite a while I left the business and went back to school for the Electrical Engineering Degree I was sidetracked from in the first place.

-I am recently retired after 26+ years asa Radar Antenna and RF/Microwave Engineer for a major defense contractor in Syracuse, NY.
+Two years ago I retired after 26+ years Radar Antenna and RF/Microwave Engineer for a major defense contractor in Syracuse, NY.
+I am returning there as a Contract Consultatant on an as-needed basis.
 My work has been primarily involved with ground based long range air surveillance radars, missile defense radars, weather radars and air traffic control radars operating from HF through 10 GHz.
 Over the years, work has taken me to 10 countries on 4 continents, and 37 states including Alaska and Hawaii, several of those trips being troubleshooting missions to remote radar sites.
 I currently hold four US Patents for radar antenna applications.

 Antennas are a Force12 C3SS at 62’ (19M) and an Alpha Delta DX-A with half slopers for 80M and 40/160M at 58'.